 Basics of Self-Help Groups for Women

-The basic concept of women Self-Help Groups is based on the following principles:
+The basic concept of women empowerment through Self Help Groups (SHG) are based on the following principles:

 - Participative financial management service is more responsive and effective;